Horizon problem

-When we look at the CMB it comes from 46 billion comoving light-years away.
-However, when the light was emitted the universe was much younger (300,000 years old).
-In that time light would have only reached as far as the smaller circles.
+When we look at the CMB, it comes from 46 billion comoving light-years away.
+When the light was emitted, the universe was much younger – only 300,000 years old.
+Physical causes, starting at the earliest time and traveling at the speed of light, would have only reached as far as the smaller circles.
 The two points indicated on the diagram would not have been able to contact each other because their spheres of causality do not overlap.

-The horizon problem (also known as the homogeneity problem) is a cosmological fine-tuning problem within the Big Bang model of the universe.
-It arises due to the difficulty in explaining the observed homogeneity of causally disconnected regions of space in the absence of a mechanism that sets the same initial conditions everywhere.
+The horizon problem, also known as the homogeneity problem, is a cosmological fine-tuning problem within the Big Bang model of the universe.
+Observations of widely separated regions of space appear homogeneous, yet normal physical processes that create homogeneity require a causal connection and these regions are too far apart.
+Given the Einsteinian speed limit on communication, they have not had sufficient time to interact with each other since the Big Bang.
+This creates a difficulty in explaining the observed homogeneity without a mechanism that sets the same initial conditions everywhere.
 It was first pointed out by Wolfgang Rindler in 1956.

-The most commonly accepted solution is cosmic inflation.
-Different solutions propose a cyclic universe or a variable speed of light.
+The most commonly accepted hypothesis to explain the horizon problem is cosmic inflation.
+Alternative solutions propose a cyclic universe or a variable speed of light.

 Background

 Astronomical distances and particle horizons

 The distances of observable objects in the night sky correspond to times in the past.
 We use the light-year (the distance light can travel in the time of one Earth year) to describe these cosmological distances.
-A galaxy measured at ten billion light-years appears to us as it was ten billion years ago, because the light has taken that long to travel to the observer.
+A galaxy measured at ten billion light-years away appears to us as it was ten billion years ago, because the light has taken that long to travel to the observer.
 If one were to look at a galaxy ten billion light-years away in one direction and another in the opposite direction, the total distance between them is twenty billion light-years.
 This means that the light from the first has not yet reached the second because the universe is only about 13.8 billion years old.
 In a more general sense, there are portions of the universe that are visible to us, but invisible to each other, outside each other's respective particle horizons.